simpeter/apd/docs/lab2.md

 `hotelreservation-tmpfs.yml` and remeasure.
 What is the performance difference?

-To help explain how the hotel reservation app's storage system works, read the Go code and look at jaeger traces.
+To understand the performance difference you get, you need to understand how the hotel reservation app's storage system works by reading the Go code and looking at jaeger traces.
 Jaeger is a request tracing framework that encompasses all the Go services in the application for a sample of executed requests.
-For example, after you have executed a few requests via `wrk2`, you can visit port 16686 of the server's public IP address (the same you used to SSH into the server) from your web browser to see Jaeger's web interface and investigate which microservices spent how much time to process a particular request.
+For example, after you have executed a few requests via `wrk2`, you can visit port 16686 of the server's public IP address from your web browser to see Jaeger's web interface and investigate which microservices spent how much time to process a particular request.
 You can then investigate the Go code of these services, which you can find in